 They have 3 bars overlooking the outfield: The Arizona Baseball Club is above right field, the Sedona Club in center field, and Friday's Front Row (part of the T.G.I.
 Friday's chain) overlooks left field.

 Team History Displays.
-As one of the two newest teams (unless you count the Washington Nationals separately from the Montreal Expos, and I usually do), the Diamondbacks don't have a lot of history, but they have some.
+As 1 of the 2 newest teams (unless you count the Washington Nationals separately from the Montreal Expos, and I usually do), the Diamondbacks don't have a lot of history, but they have some.
 They've won one Pennant, in 2001, and beat the Yankees in the World Series.
 They've won the National League Western Division 5 times: 1999, 2001, 2002, 2007 and 2011.
-And they've retired one uniform number, the 20 of Luis Gonzalez, outfielder, 1999-2006.
-The Pennant notation is to the left of the big center field scoreboard, and Gonalez' 20 to the right of it.

 There is no mention of the 1959 and 1977 Pacific Coast League Pennants won by the Phoenix Giants, or of the Division titles won by their replacements, the Phoenix Firebirds, including in 1996 and 1997, the last 2 seasons before the majors finally arrived in Phoenix.